 David Louie made his New York debut under the auspices of the city’s venerable Peoples’ Symphony Concerts.
-He has performed at the Kennedy Center in Washington, DC, and at Rome, Madrid, Warsaw, Budapest, Stockholm and Tel Aviv.
+He has performed at the Kennedy Center in Washington, DC, and at major venues in Rome, Madrid, Warsaw, Budapest, Stockholm and Tel Aviv.
 He has appeared as soloist with the Vancouver Symphony, National Arts Centre Orchestra of Canada, Gulbenkian Chamber Orchestra of Lisbon, and Royal Philharmonic Orchestra of London.
-A respected chamber musician, he has played with the Takacs Quartet and the Smithsonian Chamber Players.
+A respected chamber musician, David Louie has played with the Takacs Quartet and the Smithsonian Chamber Players.
 He is a founding member of the Grammy-nominated ARC Ensemble, and, with them, has recorded on Chandos and Sony BMG Masterworks.

 Among the few keyboard artists to traverse traditional boundaries between modern and period performance, David Louie plays historical instruments and writes historically-informed arrangements.
 His arrangements include solo keyboard versions of Bach’s Violin Sonatas & Partitas and Rameau’s Pièces de clavecin en concerts.
 With violinist Benjamin Bowman, Louie premiered his critically-acclaimed completion of Mendelssohn’s unfinished Violin Sonata in D minor at Amsterdam’s Concertgebouw and at London’s Wigmore Hall.